Chicken Soup For The Soul-Owned Halycon Studios Unveils Dev Slate – The Hamden Journal

 The indie, which is headed up by David Ellender, was formed last year when Chicken Soup acquired the assets and IP of Sonar Entertainment.

-Today’s development slate revealed an untitled limited series set in Beverley Hills from LA Confidential and Black Dahlia writer Ellroy, about a jewel-heist-turned-robbery that engulfs the local police department.
+Today’s development slate revealed an untitled limited series set in Beverly Hills from LA Confidential and Black Dahlia writer Ellroy, about a jewel-heist-turned-robbery that engulfs the local police department.

 There is also the Hemingway adaptation forged with Pablo and Juan de Dios Larrain’s Fabula Entertainment and a remake of Death Line by prolific horror director Sherman 50 years after the original launched.
 Halycon hopes to establish a “missing persons” franchise for the latter, which is co-created with Jeremy Dyson.